 This browser is made by UCWeb--a subsidiary of Alibaba.
-UC Browser is popular not just in China but also in Indonesia, and was specifically created for mobile phones.
+UC Browser is popular not just in China but also in Indonesia and was specifically created for mobile phones.
 It has become a favorite because of its small app size and data compression features.
-Another unique feature by UC Browser is that it uses proxy servers, run by UCWeb, which helps in data compression and improved download speeds.
+Another unique feature of UC Browser is that it uses proxy servers, run by UCWeb, which helps in data compression and improves download speeds.
 Other features include cloud syncing and multi-file format downloads.

-As a foreign business entering into the Chinese market, you need to think about how you can both protect your business from potential vulnerabilities coming from these browsers and how you can harness their features to spread your Chinese market reach.
-Also taking into consideration of compatibility, usability and accessibility design issues, cross browser testing should become an important part of your web strategy, which will be covered in subsequent articles discussing how to optimize native browsers in China.
+As a foreign business entering the Chinese market, you need to think about how you can both protect your business from potential vulnerabilities coming from these browsers and how you can harness their features to spread your Chinese market reach.
+Also taking into consideration of compatibility, usability, and accessibility design issues, cross-browser testing should become an important part of your web strategy, which will be covered in subsequent articles discussing how to optimize native browsers in China.